KIT-MRT/arbitration_graphs/docs/tasks/1_implement_behavior_component.md

 Don't worry, most of the behavior components are already implemented for you but we want to make sure you have an idea of how they work.

-With the current state of the arbitration graph, PacMan will just move around and eat dots until a ghost gets too close.
+With the current state of the arbitration graph, Pac-Man will just move around and eat dots until a ghost gets too close.
 That's great and all but if we ate a power pellet, we want to take advantage and chase the ghosts to eat them for extra points!

 To do this, we need to implement the `ChaseGhost` behavior component.
-It essentially does the exact opposite of the `AvoidGhost` behavior component but is only applicable when PacMan ate a power pellet.
+It essentially does the exact opposite of the `AvoidGhost` behavior component but is only applicable when Pac-Man ate a power pellet.
 We can ensure that's always the case using the behavior's invocation condition.

 But wait - the current implementation of the invocation condition is not complete.